 Mr. Streelman’s enthusiasm for Christian education in general and for SVC in specific is palpable.
 “I believe that our teachers can change the world through their influence on the next generation.”

-He has been married to Erica, a professional photographer and High School teacher, for 11 years.
+He has been married to Erica, a professional photographer and former High School teacher, for 12 years.
 The Streelmans enjoy traveling and cooking together.
 In his spare time, you are likely to find Mr. Streelman playing golf or working out.

 Mrs. Jensen is responsible for the day-to-day operations and programs of both school levels.
 Her wholehearted goal is to provide our Elementary and Junior High students with the best experience possible.
 As such, she is constantly evaluating new programs and curriculum, adding innovative teaching methodologies, and pursuing collaborative efforts.